'Is that respect? I don't know': Nikki Haley's parting claim is hard to judge

 In Europe, Trump has shaken up the postwar international order by suggesting he would be reluctant to defend his NATO allies unless they spend more on defense.
 He has also appeared to cozy up to Russian President Vladimir Putin while excoriating longtime U.S. allies like German Chancellor Angela Merkel.

-However, often lost among this hubbub is the fact that many experts and officials concede that, while the way he goes about it may be unconventional, the president does arguably have a point: For too long, America's wealthy European allies, namely Germany, have not paid their way in NATO, enjoying the protection of the U.S. while failing to meet defense spending commitments themselves.
+However, often lost among the hubbub is a fact many experts and officials concede.
+While the way Trump goes about it may be unconventional, he does arguably have a point: For too long, America's wealthy European allies, namely Germany, have not paid their way in NATO, enjoying the protection of the U.S. while failing to meet defense spending commitments themselves.

 "Trump has voiced things that previous American presidents have probably thought but not considered it appropriate to act on," John Lough, who served as NATO's information representative in Moscow during the 1990s, told NBC News last month.